mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

 }
 ```

-To run tests for multiple packages,
+To run tests for multiple packages in the current workspace,
 cd to `$GOPATH` and enter `go test` followed by
 the import paths of all the packages to be tested.
 Wildcards in these import paths are not supported.